APCGitHub/rets-rabbit-v2-ee3/README.md

 #### Parameters

-- `mls_id` (Required) - The id of the property resource you are trying to fetch.
+- `mls_id` - (required) The id of the property resource you are trying to fetch.
-- `select` - Specifically request only a certain subset of available fields
+- `select` - (optional) Specifically request only a certain subset of available fields
-- `short_code` - Specify a specific server to query against.
+- `short_code` - (optional) Specify a specific server to query against.
 Useful if you have more than one server on your account.
-- `cache` - (Default, no) Cache the results.
+- `cache` - (optional, default: no) Cache the results.
 Valid values: **y, yes, n, no**.
-- `cache_duration` - (Default 60 minutes) Adjust cache duration in seconds.
+- `cache_duration` - (optional, default: 60 minutes) Adjust cache duration in seconds.
-- `strip_tags` - (Default no) Strip HTML tags from the results.
+- `strip_tags` - (optional, default: no) Strip HTML tags from the results.

 ### `{exp:rets_rabbit_v2:search_form}`